-The Combined Utility System participates in the Houston Municipal Employees' Pension System ("HMEPS"); a single-employer defined benefit pension plan administered by an independent Board of Trustees.
+As a department of the City, the Combined Utility System participates in the Houston Municipal Employees' Pension System ("HMEPS"); a single-employer defined benefit pension plan administered by an independent Board of Trustees.
 HMEPS provides pension, disability, and death benefits for all municipal employees employed full-time by the City.
 The benefit provisions of the pension plan were established under the authority of Texas statutes (Vernon's Texas Civil Statutes, Articles 6243.e2 (1), 6243h, and 6243g-4), which establish the various benefit provisions.
 The fiscal year of each pension fund ends June 30.

-The Municipal Employees' Pension System publishes its separate financial statements and included as a blended component unit in the Annual Comprehensive Financial Report of the City.
+The Municipal Employees' Pension System publishes its separate financial statements and included as a fiduciary component unit in the Annual Comprehensive Financial Report of the City.
 A complete copy of the summary plan description and the stand-alone financial statements can be obtained from the Houston Municipal Employees' Pension System at 1201 Louisiana St., Suite 900, Houston, Texas 77002-2555 or via http://hmeps.org.